pranscript/plex_bytesized/bazarr/readme.md

 - Go to Settings->Radarr

-  - Hostname will by default to localhost(127.0.0.1) and port will be automatically filled to what port you see on the dashboard for Radarr
+  - Hostname will by default to localhost(127.0.0.1) and port will be automatically filled to what port you see on the dashboard for Radarr.
+Cross check if it is the same or not.
   - Put URL path as /radarr
   - Put Radarr's API key.
 You can go to Settings->General in Radarr to see your Radarr API key.